Getting SBA Loans

-SBA loan adviser Karen Newell from First Financial has said, “In this economic climate, underwriting the long-term abilities of a borrower to repay their debts is increasingly difficult, the SBA establishes a sort of insurance that allows lenders to continue servicing the needs of a borrower.”
+SBA loan adviser Cindy Watson from First Financial has said, “In this economic climate, underwriting the long-term abilities of a borrower to repay their debts is increasingly difficult, the SBA establishes a sort of insurance that allows lenders to continue servicing the needs of a borrower.”

 Newell goes on to remark about the ability of SBA loans to incentivize lenders into expanding their loan terms.
 For example, lenders typically prefer not to offer longer-terms on working capital loans.
 However, under the SBA 7 (a) program, lenders can feel more comfortable with terms from 7 to 10 years.
 This extended maturity date results in lowered monthly payments for the borrower.

 When SBA loans can offer federally guaranteed money at more favorable terms, why would anyone ever choose a conventional commercial loan?
 For one, application for an SBA loan can require more time and paperwork from candidates than a conventional loan.
 Additionally, people tend to feel that maneuvering the various SBA loans can be complicated.
 “Essentially, the difference between conventional and SBA loans comes down to the paperwork involved,” says Newell.

 The application process for SBA loans can be lengthy, Applicants do have the option of requesting an estimated time frame from the SBA before beginning the application.